 - requesting that a Centre Against Sexual Assault (CASA) conduct a forensic medical examination to collect evidence; then the victim can defer their decision about whether or not to report the assault.

 The first priority for police officers is to take care of the victim.
 If immediate medical attention is required, police officers should send the victim via ambulance to the nearest hospital emergency department and notify the forensic medical examiner and the nearest CASA.
 If a child is involved, police officers must notify the Victorian Government Department of Families, Fairness and Housing.

-After any injuries have been tended to, a police officer from the Sexual Offences and Child Abuse Investigation Team (who is the same sex as the victim) will ask the victim for some brief details about what happened (e.g. the time and place of the incident, the number of offenders, a description of the offender(s), and details of any weapons used or threats made).
+A victim/survivor can report the crime to a detective from one of the Sexual Offences and Child Abuse Investigation Teams (SOCIT).
+A police officer (who is usually the same sex as the victim) will ask the victim for some details about what happened (e.g. the time and place of the incident, the number of offenders, a description of the offender(s), and details of any weapons used or threats made).

 If the sexual assault just occurred, the police officer should advise the victim about forensic evidence and how it might be affected if they touch things, change clothes, shower, eat or drink.
 If the victim can’t wait to do these things, the police officer may ask them if they can collect some preliminary evidence themselves.